spectrocloud/librarium/docs/docs-content/automation/palette-sdk/list-clusters-sdk.md

     cd sdk-example
     ```

-3. Enable dependency tracking for your code by issuing the following command.
+3. Initialize your Go module and enable dependency tracking for your code by issuing the following command.
 This will create a `go.mod` file in the
     current folder.

     ```bash